Experimenting With New Technologies is Part of the Viasat WayMay 31, 2019

 The lab features a 360° camera, which Deborah noted was currently being explored to capture the unique spaces of the company’s 30+ campuses, giving recruits a more experiential view into what it’s like to work at Viasat.

+The Lab is making their own tables, to fit function.
 And the company has invested in a Computer Numerical Control (CNC) machine, which has been used by Viasat engineers to mill prototype components for satellite dishes.
 On the flip side Deborah uses the CNC machine to make her own tables for the Lab.
 Innovation leads to new products, processes, and even components that improve Viasat’s own tasks and working spaces.

 The human element finds expression here too.
 One engineer 3D printed a bubble blower for his two-year-old daughter.
 Another engineer printed elephants for her mother as a Mother’s Day gift.
 Another gifted a small red rabbit to his wife on their 37th wedding anniversary.
 A Boy Scout team is building an electromagnetic accelerator.
 A Science Olympiad student printed a violin bridge for his Science of Sound project.
 Everyone is welcome.